Healing Childhood Trauma in Perth

 Triggering events or traumatic associations can bring them right back to what they were experiencing during the abuse, since their body responds as if they were back in the traumatic event, by responding to fight or flight.

-Whilst counselling those who suffered traumatic events or abuse, Nancy understands it is a defence to avoid the trauma and notices it, but is aware that a client cannot be pushed into talking about it.
-As a counsellor for traumatic injuries Nancy reconizes that the ‘self ‘ needs to feel strong enough to manage the feelings, so therapy is a slow and gradual process that weakens the defensive layers, so the feelings can be gradually processed at the clients pace.
+As a trauma therapist , Nancy reconizes that the ‘self ‘ needs to feel strong enough to manage the feelings, so therapy is a slow and gradual process so the feelings can be gradually processed at the clients pace.

 Individuals may encounter past childhood trauma or hurts.
 Many develop coping strategies to put these experiences out of their conscious awareness.
 Trauma counselling or psychotherapy stays with where the client is at, acknowledging how painful these feelings are.